From 1 January 2027, all owner occupied Queensland homes must have interconnected photoelectric smoke alarms installed.

 Supply & Install

-Don't leave it too late — secure your compliance before 1 January 2027.
+Every alarm includes a FREE test/hush/locate remote (valued at $50).
+Don't leave it too late — lock in your price and beat 1 January 2027.

 Queensland law requires action.
 All owner-occupied homes — private homes, townhouses, units and manufactured homes — must have interconnected photoelectric smoke alarms by 1 January 2027.